-We do grant short extensions, but we cannot guarantee one.
-You should therefore attempt to have your entry finalized by the deadline date.
+We may be able to grant short extensions, but we cannot guarantee one.
+Endeavour to have your entry finalized by the posted deadline date.

-The contest is international and open to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between January 2016 and January 2017 (but not entries that have been submitted into last year’s competition).
+The contest is international and open to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between January 2018 and January 2019 (but not entries that have been submitted into last year’s competition).
 Only digital entries are accepted for this competition.

 Can students enter?
 No. Students may enter the Student competition, which contains a number of photography categories.